dpayne/cli-visualizer/README.md

     usage: vis [-cbflnostw] [-F foldwidth] [file ...]

 then there is a naming conflict with cli-visualizer.
 To fix this issue, put `/usr/local/bin` before `/usr/bin/` in `$PATH`.

+#### vis hangs with no output #2

+MPD on mac os does not automatically create the output file for the visualizer.

+    mkfifo /tmp/mpd.fifo

+Running `mkfifo` will create the output file.
+This file is usually `/tmp/mpd.fifo`, but please make sure it matches any overrides set in your `mpd.conf` and vis config `~/.config/vis/config`.